EMirando7/google-homepage/README.md

 ### Pending to find out why
 While adding style for both `left-header` and `right-header`, again I saw that left used `position: absolute` and right used `position: relative` .

+## Bigger clickable anchor tags
+Google's store `a` tag's margi is bigger on the left.
+Found this when trying to make my anchor tags clickable areas bigger.

+##### What I learned:
+* `position: relative` is useful so that z-index can be used to make the click area stay on top of text that comes next.

+## Make the selection outline border non existant

+##### What I learned:

+It's useful to add `outline: none` to all the document, so making a selector `* {}` in which the outline rule is added.
+While this solution decreases accessebility in general, I figure it's a better stradegy to maintain the cohesiveness of the general style of the project.